Shopify/js-buy-sdk/docs/MIGRATION_GUIDE.md

 1. The v1 functions take in a `Storefront ID` for fetching a product or collection by ID.
 A `Storefront ID` can be found under
 [the retrieving IDs section](https://help.shopify.com/api/storefront-api/getting-started#retrieving-ids) of the Storefront API docs.
-`API details` will only be displayed if you have a private app with Storefront API access.
-For more details see the [Getting Started Guide](https://help.shopify.com/api/storefront-api/getting-started#authentication) for the Storefront API.
+[Getting Started Guide](https://help.shopify.com/api/storefront-api/getting-started#authentication) for the Storefront API.

 2. Collections can be fetched with products using `collection.fetchWithProducts()` and `collection.fetchAllWithProducts()`.